 The high-speed solar wind runs away from the sun into the deep space, and when it approaches the planet, hits the atmosphere of the planet and blows away some part of atmosphere depending on the speed and energy of particles of solar wind.
 The magnetic field of planets plays important roles at this time in the protection of the atmosphere.
+The interaction between the magnetic field and solar wind creates bow shock.
+Magnetosphere causes the particles to travel around the planet rather than bombarding the atmosphere and surface.

 What is solar wind?